Generic Name: minocycline (MIN-oh-SYE-kleen)

 - Hormonal birth control (eg, birth control pills) may not work as well while you are using Myrac.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).

-- Myrac should not be used in CHILDREN younger than 8 years old; safety and effectiveness in these children have not been confirmed.
+- Myrac should not be used in CHILDREN younger than 8 years old unless other medicines cannot be used or have not worked.
 Using Myrac in CHILDREN younger than 8 years old or in women during the last half of pregnancy may cause a permanent change in the tooth coloring of the child.
+Discuss any questions or concerns with the doctor.

-- PREGNANCY and BREAST-FEEDING: Myrac has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Myrac may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Myrac while you are pregnant.
 Myrac is found in breast milk.
 Do not breast-feed while taking Myrac.

 Possible side effects of Myrac: